 Spring Break is in full swing, and parents are looking for things to do with kids in Baton Rouge.
 If you’ve decided to forgo the beach and stay home, we have the perfect list to combat the boredom blues.

-Here are 30 Things To Do with kids in Baton Rouge and beyond that are sure to keep you busy all summer long!
+Here are 30 Things To Do with kids in Baton Rouge and beyond that will keep you busy this Spring Break and all summer!

 Good to Know Before You Go: Please be sure to call before heading out; times change, parks close, so many variables can affect your outing.

 30 Things To Do with Kids in Baton Rouge

 - LSU Lakes – Bike, Picnic, Splash Pad – Between feeding the ducks, the great little bike path, the kids’ playground, and a little splash pad behind the art gallery, this is such a fun little day to have with the kiddos.